SKalt/webpack-simple/README.md

 > A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.
 Note this template is not suitable for production - for that you may want to wait for an official 2.0 webpack template.

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack-simple#1.0 my-project`
+### Why use the -brusque fork?
+It contains template components in template/.templates rather than the HelloWorld.vue app so you can cut the chit-chat and get straight to protoyping.

 ### Usage